synesissoftware/UNIXem/README.txt

 UNIXem - README
 ===============

-Updated:    14th October 2019
+Updated:    19th July 2020

-See the introduction in the accompanying doc/html/1.12.3/index.html file.
+See the introduction in the accompanying doc/html/1.12.4/index.html file.

 =============================== end of file ================================